mkmat/Z1plus-code/README.md

 The original CPC version of Z1+ was developed on a platform where blanks in directory and file names are prohibited.
 Therefore please install Z1+ in a directory whose parents have no blanks in directory names, or alternatively, replace the file Z1+template.pl residing in your installation directory by Z1+template.pl offered in the replacements folder.

+## Error message: severe (64): input conversion error

+This error appears if the time step in your lammps dump file exceeds 2147483647, the largest default-sized integer.

 ## How to cite the Z1+ code?

     M. Kröger, J. D. Dietz, R. S. Hoy and C. Luap,